 The laid-back South Miami vibe and its desirable residential neighborhoods attract residents to settle here.
-This city in Miami-Date County features parks, historic buildings, a variety of dining options, and unique shops and establishments.
+This city in Miami-Dade County features parks, historic buildings, a variety of dining options, and unique shops and establishments.

 South Miami is within the Miami metropolitan area.
 The central business district of South Miami is accessible to downtown Kendall, downtown Miami, and the Miami Intermodal Center, through the Miami Metrorail.
 South Miami is surrounded by Coral Gables, Pinecrest, and Glenvar Heights.